Tammy Franks: Tax returns

 It was reported in October 2011 that Franks had not lodged 10 tax returns since 2001, facing a maximum fine of $41,000.

 Franks pleaded guilty on 28 October 2011 to ten counts of failing to lodge tax returns between 2001 and 2010, but later changed her plea to not guilty in March 2012.
 Franks said she had always paid tax, always provided a tax file number and did not owe the Australian Taxation Office any money, and that the failure to lodge was due to her belief that if she was owed money, she wouldn't be required to lodge a tax return.
 She also cited a combination of personal factors, including a "nasty divorce".
 Franks further claimed that when the ATO had asked her to file her returns, they gave her only six weeks to respond, and she had been unable to access each of her group certificates or joint bank accounts, as they were scattered in boxes throughout the house and in a locked shed of the marital home which was owned by her then-husband.
 She claimed she did not realise the ATO would accept statutory declarations in place of missing or lost group certificates.

 Lawyers for the Commonwealth Director of Public Prosecutions, said Franks should be fined the maximum amount of $41,800.

 The magistrate said she would consider the matter and review the now-lodged tax returns before imposing a sentence.

 Franks was convicted on 8 October 2012.
 The magistrate rejected Franks's evidence that she had been unable to comply with a final notice because she could not get the relevant details.
 While the magistrate had great sympathy for her personal circumstances at the time she received the final notice, he found there were avenues available to her to obtain the information.
 The magistrate concluded Franks "did very little" to attempt to comply with the notice.
-Describing her as a "disorganised person" and "not an impressive witness", the Magistrate said Franks tended to blame others, including the Australian Tax Office, for her situation.
+Describing her as a "disorganised person" and "not an impressive witness", the Magistrate said Franks tended to blame others, including the Australian Taxation Office, for her situation.
 He said he preferred the evidence of an ATO employee, who contradicted Franks' evidence that she had asked for an extension of time in which to lodge the returns.

 The Magistrates fined Franks $6,600 and ordered her to pay $7,500 court costs.
 A conviction was recorded because of the seriousness of the offending, but she will be able to keep her seat in parliament, because they were not indictable offences.